harshits2612/ADVANCED-IDE-BASED-FAULT-DETECTION-AND-MANAGEMENT-FOR-2-PHASE-TRANSMISSION-LINES/README.md

-# ADVANCED-IDE-BASED-FAULT-DETECTION-AND-MANAGEMENT-FOR-2-PHASE-TRANSMISSION-LINES
-Real-time fault detection and management system for 2-phase transmission lines using Arduino and ESP32.
-Automates fault isolation, monitoring, and control through IDE-based development and wireless communication
 # ⚡ Advanced IDE-Based Fault Detection and Management for 2-Phase Transmission Lines

 A real-time embedded system for detecting and managing faults in 3-phase transmission lines using Arduino and ESP32.
 The project aims to improve power system reliability through automated monitoring, fault isolation, and wireless data communication.